 Drought - Impact of prolonged drought to range condition and forage availability.
-Annual precipitation and weather patterns are the primary influence on range conditions and, ultimately, elk population numbers on this mountain range.
+Annual precipitation and weather patterns are the primary influence on range conditions and, ultimately, elk population carrying capacity on this mountain range.

-Limited Summer Range - Amount of quality summer habitat is limited for foraging and calving areas, and these ranges are shared with livestock and other big game.
+Limited Summer Range - Amount of quality summer habitat for foraging and reproductive activities is limited and shared with livestock and other big game.

-Habitat Loss - Plant succession changes in important summer areas (conifer encroachment in aspen stands) and winter areas (pinyon-juniper invasion in mountain brush-sagebrush communities) reduces forage quality and quantity.
+Habitat Loss - Plant succession changes in important summer areas (conifer encroachment in aspen stands) and winter areas (pinyon-juniper invasion in mountain brush-sagebrush communities) reduces biological carrying capacity.
 Lack of browse regeneration and invasion of annual grasses on lower elevation winter ranges also impact habitat quality.